Ford Field: Football

 On December 13, 2010, the Minnesota Vikings played a home game at Ford Field against the New York Giants after the Hubert H. Humphrey Metrodome's inflatable roof collapsed due to a rip in the roofing material caused by heavy snow accumulation.
 The roof failure forced the already postponed game to be moved elsewhere, and after deliberations, the NFL chose Ford Field.
 It was the first ever regular season Monday night game played at Ford Field, and one of the few instances where a team played an unofficial home game at another (rival) team's home field.
 The Lions hosted their first ever Monday Night Football game in Ford Field on October 10, 2011, against the Chicago Bears.

 A Buffalo Bills home game against the New York Jets was played at Ford Field on November 24, 2014, after a major lake effect snowstorm hit western New York, causing the game to be moved from Ralph Wilson Stadium.
 The Bills won the game 38–3.
-A similar scenario also took place on November 20, 2022 when the Bills' home game against the Cleveland Browns was also moved to Ford Field.
+A similar scenario took place on November 20, 2022, when the Bills' home game against the Cleveland Browns was also moved to Ford Field.
 The Bills won the game 31–23.

+On December 3, 2015, Ford Field was the site of the Miracle in Motown, where on the final play of regulation between the Lions and Green Bay Packers on Thursday Night Football, with no time remaining on the game clock and Detroit leading 23–21, Packers quarterback Aaron Rodgers threw a 61 yd Hail Mary pass into the end zone that was caught by tight end Richard Rodgers for the game-winning touchdown.
+The play resulted in a dramatic 27–23 come-from-behind victory for the Packers.
+According to the Elias Sports Bureau, it is the longest game-winning Hail Mary in NFL history.

+The Lions hosted their first playoff game at Ford Field against the Los Angeles Rams on January 14, 2024.
+The Lions won the game 24–23.
+The Lions hosted their second playoff game at Ford Field against the Tampa Bay Buccaneers on January 21, 2024.
+The Lions won the game 31–23.

 Basketball

 On December 13, 2003, Ford Field hosted the then largest crowd ever to attend a basketball game, as 78,129 people packed the stadium for the Basketbowl, where the Kentucky Wildcats defeated the Michigan State Spartans, 79–74.

 The University of Detroit Mercy and Ford Field hosted the 2008 NCAA basketball tournament regional semifinal and final games (March 28 and 30).
 Ford Field was the site of the 2009 Final Four (April 4 and 6).
 For the 2008 NCAA basketball tournament, the court was placed in the center of the football field rather than in an end of the stadium.
 This was the first time this configuration was used for NCAA Tournament play with the new 70,000-seat capacity rule in effect.

-Ford Field will be the site of the 2027 Final Four.
+Ford Field will host the Final Four again in 2027 (April 3 and 5).